AYU97/trading-orderBook/README.md

 ### Improvements

-- enhancing the order matching algorithm to support more complex matching criteria, like limit orders, market orders
+- Enhancing the order matching algorithm to support more complex matching criteria, like limit orders, market orders
 - Could be in the form of adding **validation** checks on orders
-- error handling could be improved in terms of any edge conditions that may come during order submission or matching
+- Error handling could be improved in terms of any edge conditions that may come during order submission or matching